trevornunes/FCEUXpb/README.md

-6. top of screen in the middle contains 2 invisible SAVE,LOAD buttons swipe down to see the location.. hitting save triggers a snapshot save hitting load triggers a snapshot load
+6. top of screen in the middle contains 2 invisible SAVE,LOAD buttons swipe down to see the location.. tap the button image 0,1,2 or 3 and then hit save or load ... hitting save triggers a snapshot save default slot 0 hitting load triggers a snapshot load default slot 0

 ../misc/fceux/  contains config, snapshots etc for the emulator core.

 History
 ===========================================

+v1.0.0.17
+- sorted rom listing thanks to contributor hlx (Justin Tokarchuk) cheers!
+- 4 save slot selector added 0-3 for save/load snapshots
+- switched to DPAD control to get diagonals and it just feels better.

 v1.0.0.14-16
 - custom touch control xml loading from misc/fceux/tco.xml or misc/tco.xml